Farancia erytrogramma: Habitat

 Rainbow snakes are found in aquatic habitats ranging from cypress swamps and marshes to blackwater creeks, slow-moving streams, and sandy coastal plain.

 Geographic range

-F. erytrogramma is found from southern Maryland to southeastern Louisiana, including eastern Virginia, southeastern North Carolina, South Carolina, Georgia, northern Florida, Alabama, and Mississippi.
-A small population once inhabited the Lake Okeechobee region in southern Florida, but was declared extinct on October 5, 2011.
-One was seen at the Ocala National Forest, in Marion County, in early 2020 and the sighting was confirmed by the National Museum of Florida as the first in 50 years at this location.
+F. erytrogramma is found from southern Maryland to southeastern Louisiana, including eastern Virginia, southeastern North Carolina, South Carolina, Georgia, northern Florida, Alabama and Mississippi.
+A small population once inhabited the Lake Okeechobee region of southern Florida, but was declared extinct on October 5, 2011.
+One was seen at the Ocala National Forest, in Marion County, in early 2020, with the sighting being confirmed by the National Museum of Florida as the first in 50 years at the site.

 Subspecies

 There are two recognized subspecies of F. erytrogramma: